 The Nightlife of Budapest

 The night life is one of the best things about Budapest.
 There are lots of cool places to explore that are designed in a very Hungarian style.
 There are plenty of places around the Bazilika, such as the wine bar Divino or the cocktail bar Zizi or another bar Bob or Otkert if you do not feel like venturing far out of the touristy part of the town, however some of the more interesting bars are a bit further out in the 7th district.
 If you are looking for fun things to do in Budapest, head to Kiraly utca.
-It has many great bars.
+It has many great bars or join a guided pub crawl!
+AllNightCrash will take you to the best ruin bars in Budapest.

 Gozsda Udvar offers a wide selection of lively bars to fit anyone’s taste.
 I usually hang out at Spiler, because they have a good drink selection and the interior is pretty cool.
 The most interesting place that I suggest everyone to visit is Szimpla Kert.
 This place has been around for a long time and it was even featured in an article in the New York Times.
 It is an abandoned building that was converted into a two-storey bar.
 There are various rooms with various themes.
 One room has many monitors showing eclectic colourful figures.
 The DJ is hidden behind large plants on the second floor of the place.
 The garden is open air and there are some old abandoned convertible cars in the middle, where people can sit inside and order drinks.
 The place is very unique designed in a retro style that is very typical to Budapest.
 Therefore, I highly recommend everyone to visit this place, because it is nothing you had ever seen before.
 Another cool thing about Szimpla Kert is that it all turns into a big farmer’s market on Sunday morning.
 So if you want to shop for fresh apple juice or raw honey, this is the place to be.